LynMcJo06/stock-analysis/README.md

 ## Introduction
 In this module, our client Steve is a recent graduate with a Finance degree.
 Steve's parents are interested in green energy and want to start investing.
 One company caught their attention:  DAQO New Energy Corp (DQ).
 Steve's parents want to invest only in this stock, which has Steve concerned.
 Steve has asked for our help to determine if DQ is a good investment.
 ### Lesson 1
 We are going to start by analyzing a variety of clean energy stocks just in case DAQO turns out negatively.
-We converted our Excel spreadsheet to a macro-enabled sheet.
+We converted our Excel spreadsheet to a macro-enabled sheet and learned several new terms.
 To ensure that VBA was working properly, we created a simply macro that printed "Hello World!"
 Woohoo!
 I have created my first piece of code.
+### Lesson 2

 We created a new worksheet titled "DQ Analysis" because the ticker symbol for DAQO is DQ.
 We developed a macro to populate the new sheet.
 We developed a macro to sum the amount of DQ stock traded in year 2018.
 Steve's parents are convinced that a stock is a good investment if it is traded frequently.